—John F. Wade, c.1743, O Come All Ye Faithful

 “Weird,” says Charles.

 “Wait, wait, wait,” Charles breaks in.
 “I think you’re missing the point.
-I agree that there is inspiration, and by that, I mean inspiration in the original sense of being filled with some kind of spirit.
-But are these colossal geniuses freaks, mutations that just happened to wake up from the stupid dreams mankind is ordinarily dreaming?
+I agree that there is inspiration, and inspiration as from the original sense of being filled with some kind of spirit.
+But these colossal geniuses are freaks, mutations that just happened to wake up from the stupid dreams mankind is ordinarily dreaming.
 Or, they’re just immune to the brain virus.
 Perhaps that’s what genius really is.”